TheGreatCorrine/Interview/BQ.md

+# Phone Screening

-## Basic Questions
+## 0. Greetings
+Always start with an interesting greeting.
+1 min

-1. Tell me about yourself.
-(This should be a quick overview)
+## 1. Tell me about yourself
+1. Can you tell a little bit about yourself Absolutely!
+I'm happy to share a bit more about myself.
   - 3rd-year student at the University of Toronto, pursuing a double major in computer science and business management.
-  - During my academic life, I have developed a strong foundation in software development ( and testing methodologies )
-  - __Passion__
-  (option 1) interested in tech + business
-  (option 2) Traditional SDE:  then GenAI is amazing - wants to explore more.
-I have decided to learn some llm next year.
+  - __Passion__: I am very interested in finance and technology, especially their integration. 我想成为最懂finance的sde， I love using my domain knowledge across both sectors to find the most efficient and cost-effective technical solutions for financial services.
+  This is evident in my academic life and hands-on project experience.
 I started my university journey as a Rotman Commerce student.
-During my first year, I enrolled in some basic programming courses out of curiosity and found myself interested in computer science.
-So I took more computer science courses and was invited to the program with a high admission grade.
+In my first year, I took some introductory programming courses out of curiosity and was surprised by how well I performed.
+(I sometimes joke that my GPA would be even higher if I only took computer science courses) So I took more computer science courses and was invited to the program with a high admission grade.
-  (option 3) wants to be a product manager
-  - __Work Experience__
-  (option 2) traditional sde: I decided to be a sde.
+  - __Experience__: After taking more computer science courses, 我觉得课本上的知识已经不足以满足我了，开始寻找apply to the real world的机会。tried to proactively apply my technical skills to solve real-world problems.
+I reached out to Rotman School’s Trading Lab and showed them a demo of my stock trading app project.
+They were impressed by our demo and decided to hire me as a student developer.
+They actually hire my whole team. 我从0开始设计了一个stock trading app for all Rotman students to practice trading，管理了整个lifecycle
+  我也为re： pair genomics找到最好的cloud-based solutions

-2. Why are you interested in our company?
+## 2. Why are you interested in our company?
   - Referral and Recommendation: I first became interested in the company because my friend recommended ...
+  - Invest in people (fast response), innovation(JD)
   - knowledge of the company (core values): After further research, I am impressed by ...
   - alignment with my personal goals and personal interest: I have a strong interest in ... as well
   - cultural fit and growth opportunities